etitolo/progress/README.md

-This is the temporary repo for Progressing, a configurable and skinnable progress bar.
-In the meantime, have a look at the code.
-The idea behind this was that I needed to create a common set of Sass and HTML that could be configured for multiple instances of the propress bar.
+This is a configurable and skinnable progress bar.
+The idea behind this was that I needed to create a common set of Sass and HTML that could be configured for multiple instances of the same progress bar.
+It contains no images and is pure HTML and CSS.